RobertWesner/YouTube-Play-All/README.md

 Also **works with YouTube Shorts** and supports the **mobile browser** version of YouTube.

 Now with support for **Random Play**!

+This project is actively maintained with automated tests and validation to keep it stable as YouTube evolves.

 ## Installation